 bridge length effects

-Does the bridge length or tighness have any affect on squirt (cue-ball deflection)?
+Does the bridge length or tightness have any affect on squirt (cue-ball deflection)?

 No, unless the bridge length is really short and the bridge fingers are very bony and have an extremely tight (i.e., non human) grip around the cue.
 This reasons for this are similar to the reasons why the grip can have no practical effect during tip contact.

 Even if the bridge were perfectly rigid, it would still have absolutely no effect for bridge lengths beyond about 6-8 inches.
-The following video shows and explains why visually (at the 2:32 point point in part 2): NV B.96 - Grip and bridge technique and advice.
-Here's a direct link to the pertinent point in the video.
+The following video (at the 2:32 point point in part 2) shows and explains why visually: NV B.96 - Grip and bridge technique and advice.

 And Diagram 4 in the following article gives some additional experimental proof related to endmass: